FortiGate

 IPSec monitor page.png

-Here is an explanation of how to add the IPSec Monitor page in the GUI: Adding Fortiview Widgets.
+Here is an explanation of how to add the IPSec Monitor page in the GUI: Adding FortiView widgets.

-Returning to the wrong behavior observed, it could be caused by the bug 1109286, fixed starting from the FortiOS release v7.6.3 and affecting all FortiOS v7.2, v7.4 patches, and the first 2 patches of the minor release v7.6 (FortiOS firmware version terminology).
+Returning to the wrong behavior observed, it could be caused by bug 1109286, fixed starting from the FortiOS release v7.6.3 and affecting all FortiOS v7.2, v7.4 patches, and the first 2 patches of the minor release v7.6 (FortiOS firmware version terminology).

 The trigger condition of the bug is a crash of the Hub daemon iked which causes a rekey of all IPSec tunnels.